-- 3.3.4 The Head of Legal and Corporate Governance will: - oversee policy for the creation, management and disposition of SSSC records - make sure that we provide appropriate resources to maintain the records management function across the SSSC - make sure staff have appropriate knowledge and skills for the task, by regular analysis of training needs and provision of training - monitor compliance with this policy and the Records Management Strategy and Plan - receive quarterly updates and annual reports from the Information Governance Coordinator.
+- 3.3.1 The SSSC's Head of Legal and Corporate Governance will have the lead management responsibility for records management within the SSSC and will report to the Executive Management Team via the Bi Annual Information Governance Oversight Group Report and the Annual Information Governance Report, and to Council via the Annual Information Governance Report. - 3.3.2 The Head of Legal and Corporate Governance will: - oversee policy for the creation, management and disposal of SSSC records - make sure that we provide appropriate resources to maintain the records management function across the SSSC - make sure staff have appropriate knowledge and skills for the task, by regular analysis of training needs and provision of training - monitor compliance with this policy and the Records Management Strategy and Plan - receive quarterly updates and annual reports from the Information Governance Coordinator.